 The theory of operation of the new PSU is; ACCV/+13.8Vdc from the exciter is fed to the control circuit of each of a pair of 240Vac @ 25A solid-state relays (Opto-22 model 240D25), when the <Power> switch on the 4KL control head is pressed in, the circuit is grounded and activates the relays.
 This causes the PSUs to power up providing 40Vdc/HV to the DC to DC converter and to the PA modules.
 The 40V provided to the converter is converted to +/- 13.8Vdc which is provided to the main PCB where it is converted to +/- 5Vdc for the IC circuitry.
 During power-up, if the PSU is operating normally the Green "Power" LED will be lit.
-There are circuits in these PSU modules are fully automated and protect themselves very well.
-The output of these PSUs can be remotely controlled by an external switch or relay contact connected to the proper pins of the unit.
-The input of the PSU is NOT controlled by this switch, so it will run as long as AC voltage is connected.
+There are circuits in these PSU modules for external alarm indicator but I will not use them for now.
+These PSU modules are fully automated and protect themselves very well.
+The output of these PSUs can be remotely controlled by this switch, so it will run as long as AC voltage is connected.

-The new switching PSU I am using is the Mean Well® RPS-1500-48 which can current-share in a master/slave configuration.
+The new switching PSU I am using is the Mean Well@ RPS-1500-48 which can current-share in a master/slave configuration.
 It is important that both units be adjusted to within 100mV of a volt of each other for current sharing.
 Voltage is externally adjustable from 70-100% of the full 48Vdc, or down to 38Vdc.
 I found that the built-in voltage trimmers can adjust down to 40V very easy.
 I set both units to 41.01Vdc each, to allow for voltage drop from the PSU to the PA terminals.
 The trimmers are a little hard to adjust with precision due to the small size, but should be set as close to each other as possible.
 An external trimmer would allow more precision and range to the adjustment, but are not needed for this application since these are "set and forget" adjustments.

 The photos above show the end views of the new PSUs, the photo on the left shows the AC input/DC output end of the PSU.
 The photo on the right shows the cooling fan (3" dia.).
 Cooling air is drawn in this end, and exhausted from the input/output control end.
 You will notice that there are a set of connector pin sockets on the control end of the PSU; the connectors for these are special 2mm pitch type.
-The PN for each from Mouser are; 855-M22-3020300 (2 req.), 855-M22-3020400 (4 req.), and the pin clips are 855-M22-3050042 (at least 20 are required.).
+The PN for each from Mouser are; 855-M22-3020400 (4 req.), and the pin clips are 855-M22-3050042 (at least 20 are required.).
 All these cost about \$5.50 plus shipping.
 Specific wiring details are shown on the data sheet for these units.
 Unfortunately the clips do not grasp the pins very well since the clips are made for square pins and the pins on these PSUs are round.
 So, I had the tedious task of carefully crimping the clips so that they will grasp the pins better, at best they are still rather delicate.
 I could not find a source for the round pin clips.
-Care should be exercised with this control wire harness; it is not retained very well, so it would be easy to knock loose, the harness should be tied down to help prevent this.
+Care should be exercised with this control wire harness, it is not retained very well, so it would be easy to knock loose, the harness should be tied down to help prevent this.